elialgranti/geoswitch/readme.txt

 GeoSwitch uses the new the new GeoIP2 [MaxMind](https://www.maxmind.com) databases to geolocate users based on IP.
 MaxMind offers free and paid geolocation databases, the author of this plugin is not affiliated with MaxMind in any way.

+The main development of this plugin is in [github](https://github.com/elialgranti/geoswitch).
+Please open a new [issue](https://github.com/elialgranti/geoswitch/issues) if you find a bug in this plugin.

 **This plugin uses the [MaxMind PHP library](http://maxmind.github.io/GeoIP2-php/) which is released under the Apache License version 2.0**

 == Prerequisites ==